tvdboom/ATOM/docs_sources/user_guide.md

 3. The transformations are applied immediately after calling the method (there is no fit method).
 This approach gives the user a clearer overview and more control over every step in the pipeline.
 4. The pipeline does not have to end with an estimator.
-ATOM can be used just for data cleaning or feature engineering.
+ATOM can be just for data cleaning or feature engineering purposes only.

 Let's get started with an example!